ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-In this non-normative example, the client instance is requesting a single access token using the resource reference `FWWIKYBQ6U56NL1` received from the RS in addition to the `dolphin-metadata` resource reference that the client instance has been configured with out of band.
+In this non-normative example, the client instance is requesting a single access token using the resource reference `FWWIKYBQ6U56NL1` received from the RS in addition to the `dolphin-metadata` resource reference that the client instance has been configured out of band.

 ~~~ http-message
 POST /tx HTTP/1.1